We Welcome You to Cracker Box Palace –

-Cracker Box Palace is a registered non-profit farm haven in Alton, NY.
-It is a unique place in Wayne County where farm animals of every kind come to recover from illness, neglect or abuse.
-Some of our residents come here due to family deaths, or because their owners can no longer give them the care they need.
-All animals are taught that they still have friends and all people are not bad.
-Families are assured that their beloved pets will not become someone’s dinner.
+Cracker Box Palace is a registered non-profit, no kill farm haven in Alton, NY.that serves as the Large Animal Rescue for Wayne County and has an all-volunteer Large Animal Rescue Team.
+It is a unique place where farm animals of every kind come to recover from illness, neglect or abuse.
+Some of the residents come here due to struggling family circumstances, or because their owners can no longer give them the care they need.
+All animals are taught that they still have friends and families are assured that their beloved pets will not become someone’s dinner.

 How we started

 Among the horses they taught to accept and lead on a halter that day, was a young colt.
 He had the kind of personality that makes some horses simply unforgettable.
 He was tall and gangly, deep copper red with a white stripe down his face, a “Can’t Touch This” attitude (even in his poor condition) and funny curved-in ears.
-This colt (later to become “Melvin”) was so weak that Walt had to trim his hooves while he was lying down.
+This colt, later to become “Melvin”, was so weak that Walt had to trim his hooves while he was lying down.
 Melvin, and several other horses ended up going home with Walt that day.

 It took Cheri three years to recover Mel to what he should have been, and the day finally came that Walt decided it was time for him to go to a new home.
 Suffice this chapter in Melvin’s life to read: Cheri cried, Walt caved, Cheri prevailed and Melvin wins.
-Cheri and Melvin will be together evermore.
+Cheri and Melvin were to be together evermore.

 The experience of these horses and a farm animal abuse case in a town in Wayne County, NY involving 30 starved cows, a horse and an array of other barnyard animals showed Cheri that there was a need in Wayne County for help for these animals, when their people could no longer care for them.